 Some people are nervous to show their smile because they have gums that override their normal tooth enamel.
 This is known as a gummy smile and dentists such as Dr. Grabiak are able to help correct this problem.
 Gummy smiles can be caused by a variety of different things.
 Some patients are simply prone to overgrown gums or have a high lip line due to their genetics.
 Other men and women find their gums become overgrown due to orthodontic treatment, mouth-breathing, or certain medications.
 Whatever the cause, there are ways to reduce your gum line and show more of your bright white smile.

-Dr. Grabiak claims that correction of a gummy smile is relatively easy and the results are astounding.
 Compared to other dental work that may involve expensive crowns, reconstructions or veneers, correction of a gummy smile is much less expensive and takes far less time.
-And yet, the results of procedures designed to help recede the gum line can be extremely dramatic.

 Two types of procedures available to treat gummy smiles are gingivectomy and flap surgery.
 Gingivectomy is simply the excision of excess gum tissue along the tooth line.
 This type of gummy smile surgery is the least invasive and most popular.
 However, it may not be the right surgery for you if the gum tissue is unhealthy or infected.
 Flap surgery must be performed when gummy smiles require bone removal.
 This may be necessary if teeth are unnaturally short or have been worn down.
 Flap surgery is much more invasive than gingivectomy and can result in more pain and longer healing time.
 However, the results are just as dramatic and long-lasting.